mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

           whole process.
 As a UX Designer, the amount of data we can collect is impressive and it’s quite important to keep a track of the whole process.
-As it was a solo project, it was a Research and Ideation process I’ve had full control over from the brief until final delivery.
-Working on a brief like this was both challenging and incredibly rewarding!
+As it was a solo project, it was a Research and Ideation process I had full control over from the brief until final delivery.
+          Working on a brief like this was both challenging and incredibly rewarding.
 As this was a concept project, I was unable to go back to the client with our findings and had to find a way to incorporate user insights with the brief.
 ---
 ![](/img/mockup2.png)